donkevlar/Bookshelf-Traveller/README.md

 ## Installation
 *** Current Installation method is by docker container, however, you can also run main.py within a project folder. ***
 ### Python Script
-Requirements: Python 3.11 or above you'll also need an '.env' file for loading the above ENV Variables
+Requirements: Python 3.11 or above.

+you'll also need an '.env' file for loading the above ENV Variables
 ```
 pip install discord.py